DrosophilaGenomeEvolution/TrEMOLO/README.md

 The main parameters are:

 - `GENOME` : Assembly of the sample of interest (or mix of samples), fasta file.
 - `TE_DB`  : A **Multifasta** file containing the canonical sequence of transposable elements.
 You can add also copy sequences but results will be more complex to interpretate.
-Make sure the headers of this multifasta do not contains characters such as ":", "|" or "/", ".", and " \ ".
 - `REFERENCE` : Fasta file containing the reference genome of the species of interest.
 - `WORK_DIRECTORY` : Directory that will contain the output files.
 If the directory does not exist it will be created;  default value is *output*.
 - `SAMPLE` : File containing the reads used for the sample assembly.